Internal structure and its connection with thermodynamics and dynamics in black holes: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank X.-C. Cai, C. Lan, and Y.C.
 Ong for useful discussions.
-This work was supported in part by the National Natural Science Foundation of China under grant No. 11675081.
+This work was supported in part by the National Natural Science Foundation of China under grant Nos.
+11675081 and 12175108.
+The authors would like to thank the anonymous referee for the helpful comments that improve this work greatly.